Mrs. Frisby and the Rats of NIMH: Plot summary

 Out of respect for Jonathan, the rats agree to move Frisby's house to a location safe from the plow.
 Nicodemus also tells Frisby that the rats have recently decided to abandon their lifestyle of dependence on humans, which some rats regard as theft.
 Instead, the rats aim to live independently.
 A group of rats, led by one named Jenner, rejected this plan and left the nest at some point before Frisby's arrival.

-In order for the rats to move the Frisby home, the cat Dragon must be drugged, but the rats are too big to be able to do so.
+In order for the rats to move the Frisby home, the cat Dragon must be drugged, but the rats are too big to accomplish it.
 Mrs. Frisby volunteers to go, even though she learns that Jonathan was killed by Dragon while attempting to drug him.
 She is caught by the farmer's son, Billy, who puts her in a birdcage.
 While captured, Frisby overhears the farmer and his family discussing an incident at a nearby hardware store in which a group of rats was electrocuted after seemingly attempting to steal a small motor.
 This has attracted the attention of a group of men who have offered to exterminate the rats on the farmer's land free of charge.
 At night, the rat Justin comes to save Frisby and manages to get her out of the cage.
 The rats manage to move the Frisby house out of the way of the plow using a pulley and scaffolding system.

 The successful house move allows the mouse family to remain so that Timothy has time to recover before moving to their summer home.
 Mrs. Frisby warns the rats of what she learned while captured; they assume that the rats at the hardware store were Jenner's group, and that the group of men were from NIMH and are looking for them specifically.
 To fool the exterminators, the rats get rid of all their human-like technology and make their tunnels under the rosebush look like a normal rats' nest.
 As the others move, ten rats stay behind so the exterminators will not think the rat hole has been abandoned.
 When the exterminators fill the rat hole with poisonous gas, eight of the ten rats manage to escape, while the remaining two die in the hole.
 Once Timothy recovers, Frisby and her family move to their summer home.